charlietharas/stuyhacksx-chatbot/README.md

 ## Installing and Dependencies
 Preparing the data necessary to train the bot requires [this open source Discord exporter.](https://github.com/Tyrrrz/DiscordChatExporter) Download the latest release from their GitHub repository and follow the instructions built into the program/on their respective wiki to export your data into a .csv file.
 Any data preprocessing, filtering, or other tinkering you wish to do is entirely up to you!

 This project also requires installing several packages via pip.
 We recommend using a virtual environment manager such as Anaconda for this process.
-Install the required dependencies with
-`pip install -r requirements.txt`
+Install the required dependencies with `pip install -r requirements.txt`.

 Note that the project does not support the usage of a GPU to train at this time.